ZaatarX/ZaatarX/README.md

 - 👋 Hi, I’m @ZaatarX aka Ricardo Fadlallah
-- 👀 I’m interested in Data Analisys, Python devolpment, and Data Science
+- 👀 I’m interested in Data Analysis, Python devolpment, and Data Science

 <!---
 ZaatarX/ZaatarX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.